bigai-nlco/ReflectEvo/README.md

 --num_of_data (optional): Number of samples to process.
 Set to 0 to process all available data.

---output_file (optional): Output file path or directory for results.

 --model_config (optional): Path to YAML file specifying model configuration.

---setting (optional):
-Custom identifier or tag for this run.

 ## Training Guide